 The Rabo EuroHockey Championships 2017 will take place in the Wagener Stadium.
 The stadium was built in 1938 and is named after Joop Wagener, a former chairman of hockey club Amsterdam.
-The stadium has been owned by the Dutch hockey association KNHB since 1980.
+The stadium has been property of the Dutch hockey association KNHB since 1980.
 The stadium’s seating area is currently being refurbished and this will be completed by July 1, 2017.

 As capital of the Netherlands, Amsterdam is the country’s cultural and business centre.
 But Amsterdam also has a rich sporting tradition and is looking forward to giving a warm welcome to the best hockey players in Europe.
 Amsterdam is a lively, open and tolerant city.
 Every year, millions of tourists visit its 17th century canal rings, splendid patricians’ mansions, great museums and stunning architecture.